 NAUTILUS 2017 AWARD-WINNING AUTHORS AND BOOKS

-We are proud to announce the full list (pdf) of the season's Nautilus Award Winners HERE
+We are proud to announce the full list (pdf) of the past season's Nautilus Award Winners HERE

 Looking Ahead to Next Season

-In our upcoming 2017 Season, we hope that your book will be part of the celebration of Better Books for a Better World!
+Our upcoming 2018 Season will launch on Friday, September 21, 2018.
+The updated Guidelines for Entering will be posted in early September.
+We hope that your book will be part of the celebration of Better Books for a Better World!

 Please use the following e-address for all Nautilus-related correspondence.
 We look forward to hearing from you!